imajit/NC_CMRCET_KB185_DREAMERS_56667/README.md

 7.This way the system can’t be cheated and we have solved the problem of the lack of a proper online feedback system.

-8.#Impact of the Project : A trustworthy online monitoring and feedback system, can be used to rank and evaluate the performance of the school.
+8.Impact of the Project : A trustworthy online monitoring and feedback system, can be used to rank and evaluate the performance of the school.

-#How to use application?
+# How to use application?

 1.User needs to register firstly giving details like name,mobile number,face image and finger print.